aditya-bijapurkar/akto-internship-assignment/README.md

 ![getInteractions](images/post.png)

-optional parameters which defines a range add the start and end timestamp in the body of the POST request
+optional parameters which defines a range, add the start and end timestamp in the body of the POST request

 ![body](images/body.png)